pmean/build-website/text/06/InformationSource.md

 liberal information source (and vice versa)<U+FFFD> **

 I have a brother-in-law who loves to debate politics and religion.
-He always takes an aggressively conservative stand (I\'m a flaming liberal, but try not to mention politics too much on this weblog).
-Often he will cite a \"liberal\" source, such as the New York Times to support his arguments, and although he does not trust most of what is published in these liberal sources, he will still cite them when they make a point in favor of a conservative viewpoint.
+He always takes an aggressively conservative stand (I'm a flaming liberal, but try not to mention politics too much on this weblog).
+Often he will cite a "liberal" source, such as the New York Times to support his arguments, and although he does not trust most of what is published in these liberal sources, he will still cite them when they make a point in favor of a conservative viewpoint.
 His rationale is when a liberal